kaltura/developer-platform-docs/documentation/player-portal/android/player-settings-android.md

 ### Enable - Ad will auto play on resume

-In some cases where app does not expose play pause api on ads this api will do the auto play after resume from bg
+In some cases where app does not expose play pause API on ads this API will do the auto play after resume from bg

 ##### Example: